azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 --------------------------------------------------
 </br>

-## **1. Steps to install multi tenant AzTS Solution**
+## **1. Steps to install multi-tenant AzTS Solution**

-In this section, we will walk through the steps of setting up multi tenant AzTS Solution with central AAD App based scanning model.
+In this section, we will walk through the steps of setting up multi-tenant AzTS Solution with central AAD App based scanning model.
 This setup can take up to 30 minutes.

 This setup is divided into following seven steps: